NimaShafie/Kaggle-Titanic-Machine-Learning-from-Disaster/README.md

 <br /><br />

 ## Installation:
-This project is packaged and running on virtual environments managed by [Pipenv](https://github.com/pypa/pipenv)
+This project is packaged and running on virtual environments managed by [Pipenv](https://github.com/pypa/pipenv)<br />
+The following instructions were written by me below, I have used this configuration succesfully on Windows and Linux (Ubuntu) working with the VS Code IDE.

 Install the pipenv package by running:
 ```